missonserch/lwjgl3.3.3-mc-linux-aarch64/README.md

     After you have started your PolyMC instance:
 1. Create an instance with your desired mc version (from 1.13 and up)
 2. Right click on the instance icon and select 'Instance folder'
-3. Create 'patches' directory and paste the 'org.lwjgl3.json' from the repository.
+3. Create 'patches' directory and paste the 'org.lwjgl3.json' into that directory from the repository.
 4. Done!
 Your instance is patched with linux aarch64 lwjgl 3 libraries, now the game should launch and work with mods and/or shaders, assuming you have appropriate java version installed to run the version of the game you chose.
 GLHF!